 Only the Wallabies can lift silverware this year

-David Pocock now captain of the Wallabies (AAP Image/Dave Hunt)
+David Pocock, one of Australia's leading lights in the forwards.
+(AAP Image/Dave Hunt)

 I have no doubt our New Zealand and South African brethren are already chuckling at today’s headline.
 But I think even they will concur with the sentiment before too long.